 Take advantage of its timelessness and step out with confidence, but feel free to breathe new life into your classic haircut, as well.
 All it takes is a comb and a willingness to change your part.
 You’re willing to do that, right?
-It’s so simple.
-Doesn’t take any effort at all—but, man, the payoff is outta sight.
+It doesn’t take any effort at all and, man, the payoff is outta sight.

 Best Side Part Undercut Styles for Men

 A man—or a woman—in an undercut haircut is next-level sexy.
 There’s something about the cut, the side-parted styling of it, and the way it draws attention to strong facial features that make it universally appealing.
 The good news is that, if you have an undercut, you can already pull off this style.

 You just have to stop combing your hair straight back or letting it fall to both sides.
 Brush it to the left or the right, whichever flatters you the most.
 Add a swoop, shave in some designs—you’ll see for yourself, there are several ways to style your undercut when you part it to the side.